 A later investigation would show the effects of the constant exposure for those who resided on or served at Camp Lejeune.
 Many people became at risk of developing cancer, and others experienced birth complications.
 Some veterans had to apply for disability benefits when they received diagnoses for presumptive diseases.

-A presumptive disease is a diagnosis of a chronic illness a veteran receives during active duty.
-The Department of Veteran Affairs assumes the circumstances of a person's military service caused the disease.
+A presumptive illness, disease, or condition is a diagnosis of a chronic illness a veteran receives during active duty.
+To award benefits, the Department of Veteran Affairs (VA) assumes the circumstances of a person's military service caused the disease.
 Common examples include arthritis and Type 2 diabetes.
-A military member can claim non-taxable benefits as compensation.
+Military members can claim non-taxable benefits as compensation when they have a presumptive condition.

 For instance, prisoners of war and veterans of specific wars can apply for VA disability benefits.
-However, individuals may qualify if they resided on or served at Camp Lejeune or MCAS (Marine Corps Air Station New River) for health care benefits.
+Now, individuals may qualify for health care benefits if they resided on or served at Camp Lejeune or MCAS (Marine Corps Air Station New River).

 The development of a specific chronic disease may occur weeks or months after exposure to contaminated water.
 In fact, many Camp Lejeune veterans did not manifest symptoms until fifteen to twenty years after residing at the Marine Corps base.
-An investigation has found a link to a variety of medical conditions.
-However, the Depart of Veteran Affairs labeled eight of them as presumptive.
+Studies have found a link between toxic water and a variety of medical conditions.

 - Adult leukemia.
 Leukemia in adults is a life-threatening illness.
-Treatment can become extensive and expensive.
+Treatment can be extensive and expensive.
 Additionally, the severe symptoms reduce an individual's quality of life.

 - Liver cancer.
-The Department of Veteran Affairs considers liver cancer as a form of disability.
-The disease impedes the organ's ability to function correctly, which the body requires.
-VA benefits have a rating system; liver cancer ranges from 10 percent to 100 percent.
+The Department of Veteran Affairs considers liver cancer a form of disability.
+The disease impedes the organ's ability to function correctly.
+VA benefits have a rating system for liver cancer ranging from 10 percent to 100 percent disability.

 - Bladder cancer.
-A few forms of bladder cancer may have resulted from chemicals in the water supply.
+Different types of bladder cancer may have resulted from chemicals in the water supply.
 Someone can experience pain and suffering due to painful urination and back pain.
-A person may have to spend thousands of dollars on surgery or chemotherapy for the treatment of bladder cancer.
+Surgery or chemotherapy for the treatment of bladder cancer can cost thousands of dollars.

 - Aplastic anemia.
 While rare, a person could develop aplastic anemia after significant exposure to the water at Camp Lejeune.
 The government offers benefits since the condition affects the body's ability to create red blood cells.